rx-modules/PlayerDB/README.md

     function rx.playerdb:admin/remove_entry    # This will remove `$in.uid rx.playerdb.io`'s entry from the database

     function rx.playerdb:admin/migrate_account
-    # This will take the data stored at rx:temp playerdb.admin.migrate.UUID
+    # This will take the data stored at rx.playerdb:temp admin.migrate.UUID
     #  and 'migrate' the data to the entity called as @s

 <br>